scottstratford/blog_robinwieruch_content/react-hooks-fetch-data.md

 {{% chapter_header "Fetching Data with Forms and React" "react-hooks-forms-data-fetching" %}}

 What about a proper form to fetch data?
-So far, we have only a combination of input field and button.
+So far, we have only used a combination of an input field and a button.
 Once you introduce more input elements, you may want to wrap them with a form element.
 In addition, a form makes it possible to trigger the button with "Enter" on the keyboard too.

 {{< highlight javascript "hl_lines=6 7 8 9 10 16 17" >}}
 function App() {